itdistrict/cyberRoyal/README.md

 ### Use AD groups instead of Safes API Query

-With the _groupBasedMode_ it is possible to use AD groups instead of PVWA access permissions to find out which safes and accounts the user has access to.
+With the listMode  _adGroupRBAC_ it is possible to use AD groups instead of PVWA access permissions to find out which safes and accounts the user has access to.
 The script takes the $env:username from the domain joined windows client where RoyalTS is running and fetched all group memberships of this user from AD.
-Groups DN's are compared with the _groupBasedSafeRegex_ and if a Group DN matches the first regex match group (1) should match exactly with a safe name in CyberArk.
+Groups DN's are compared with the _listAdGroupSafeRegex_ and if a Group DN matches the first regex match group (1) should match exactly with a safe name in CyberArk.

 An expression like